Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 3. Nearly 96% of websites that showed up in our study had a valid SSL certificate; the remainder that did not had a clear disadvantage in their rankings.

-4. While the number of referring domains per page appears not to influence rankings, the overall number of referring domains for the domain was a top indicator of overall domain traffic.
+4. While the number of referring domains per page appears not to influence keyword rankings, the overall number of referring domains for the domain was a top indicator of overall domain traffic.

 5. Domain Rating (an Ahrefs metric that describes the strength of a target site’s backlink profile) was one of the most influential factors we found in our study.
 The directories with Domain Ratings higher than 75 exhibited a disproportionately high benefit from their higher score.